studiochampgauche/headless-react-wordpress-boilerplate/README.md

 ## Loader Concept

-The loader concept initiates a preloading animation and the downloading of fonts, images, videos and audios.
+The loader concept initiates a preloading animation and the downloading of fonts, images, videos and audios before your app is mounted.
 It make sure you have your medias and the GSAP SmoothScroller ready before allowing visitors to navigate.

 You'll find the preloader HTML in `src > front > template > index.php`.